arfai1213/AWS-SOA-C02/README.md

     - traffic to and from 169.254.169.254 for instance metadata
     - DHCP traffic
     - traffic to the reserved IP address for the default VPC router

+### Troubleshooting
+1. instances are not receiving a public DNS hostname
+    - check `enableDnsHostNames` is set to No
+    - check `enableDnsSupport` is set to No

 ## CloudFormation
 - allow to manage, configure and provision AWS infrastructure as code